ecruz480/eurorack-modules/README.md

 **5-ch-mixer**
 5 channel mixer that sums all inputs to a single mono output jack.
 Can be used for audio and CV.

+**ed-vca**
+A dual VCA module design with the "vintage" LM13700 OTA amplifiers.

 **feitw-adsr**
 ADSR module based on the iconic 555 timer IC.